-If your sensor glucose values do not match your symptoms, ALWAYS check your blood glucose using a BG meter, and consider treatment and/or Sensor calibration if necessary.
+If your sensor glucose values do not match your symptoms, ALWAYS check your blood glucose using a BG meter, and consider treatment and/or Sensor calibration (for Sensors requiring calibration, if necessary).
 ALWAYS switch to Manual Mode if you feel you are receiving inaccurate sensor glucose values.